 By April, spring is definitely in the air.
 The coldest months have gone in favour of more sunshine and a few rain showers.

-Although the Queen celebrates her official birthday in June, her actual birthday is 21st April and you may hear gun salutes being fired in Central London to mark the occasion.
+Although the Queen celebrates her official birthday in June, her actual birthday is 21 April.
+Listen out for gun salutes being fired in Central London to mark the occasion: one usually takes place at Hyde Park and another at the Tower of London.

 WEATHER: For average seasonal temperatures and rainfall, see our London Weather page.